“The human brain evolved through social interactions, which is why it is so stimulated by face-to-face contact.“

 The reduction in communication ability when meeting virtually could be a key contributor to what is most often referred to as ‘Zoom fatigue’.

-There are a number of elements that make it difficult to concentrate on virtual meetings, whatever the platform.
+There are a number of elements that make it difficult to concentrate or pay attention on virtual meetings, whether Zoom, Google Meet, Microsoft Teams or another platform.
 These include the constant screen gazing during video chats, which we haven’t evolved to do, reduced mobility, ‘mirror anxiety’ from looking at ourselves for long periods and awkward delays in response time due to muting microphones or talking over one another.

 Bad posture or camera angles also make it very difficult to read non-verbal cues, such as body language and facial expressions, which happen naturally during face-to-face conversation.